chtimi59/yass/README.md

 Nothing really complicate here, asset are read from the lastest inserted (throught the admin interface) to the oldest.

-Only asset with 'LIVE' status used.
+Only asset with 'LIVE' status are used.

 ```
 define('STATUS_BACKSTAGE', 0);